Stone, Kadri lead Flames to 4-3 win over Oilers - WHIZ News

 EDMONTON, Alberta (AP) — Michael Stone had a goal and two assists and Nazem Kadri added a goal and an assist in Calgary’s four-goal first period, and the Flames held on to beat the Edmonton Oilers 4-3 Saturday night.

-Mikael Backlund and Andrew Mangiapane also scored for Calgary, which won its second straight to open the season.
+Mikael Backlund and Andrew Mangiapane also scored for Calgary, which won its second straight to open the season for the first time since 2009-10.
 Dan Vladar stopped 26 shots.

+“The first period was good, we came out with a lot of energy and did some good things,” said Stone, who recorded his first career three-point game as the Flames grabbed a 4-1 lead in the first period.
+“We kind of got back on our heels a little bit in the second, but we managed to turn it back around in the third and finished the game off well, which was good to see.

+“We didn’t panic.
+We know what it takes to win and what little things need to be done to win in this league.”

 Connor McDavid, Ryan McLeod and Cody Ceci had goals for the Oilers, and Leon Draisaitl had two assists.
 Jack Campbell started and was pulled midway through the first period after giving up four goals on 11 shots.
 Stuart Skinner came on and stopped all 31 shots he faced, including 26 over the final two periods.